 There was no fair in 1977.

 By 1978, hope was revived and another fair was planned.
 Going to perhaps the other extreme, February was chosen and the venue moved to the Michigan Student Union.
 The fair continued to grow and has since moved from the modest Anderson Room to the spacious grand ballroom on the second floor.
-It is perhaps worth noting that during the early years the planning for the fair was often done with the aid of a bottle or two of wine; therefore there were two Eighth Annual Fairs in a row and the fair this year is actually number 32.
-In the official record books, however, it goes down as number 31.
+It is perhaps worth noting that during the early years the planning for the fair was often done with the aid of a bottle or two of wine; therefore there were two Eighth Annual Fairs in a row, and since the cancellation of the fair in 2020 during the worldwide COVID-19 pandemic, we have thrown up our hands and acknowledge that the book fair in October 2023 will mark 47 years of Ann Arbor Antiquarian Book Fairs and number it thus.

-The Ann Arbor Antiquarian Book Fair now hosts nearly forty dealers annually in the month of May and runs concurrently with the Ann Arbor Book Festival.
+The Ann Arbor Antiquarian Book Fair usually hosts around forty dealers annually.
 The booksellers offer a wide range of material, from collectible Americana, literature and children’s books to scholarly reference works, antiquarian maps, prints and ephemera.
-The William L. Clements Library of the University of Michigan now co-sponsors the fair along with the Ann Arbor Antiquarian Bookdealers Association.
-Each year the library benefits from the gate of nearly five hundred attendees.
+The William L. Clements Library of the University of Michigan now co-sponsors the fair along with the Ann Arbor Antiquarian Booksellers’ Association.
+Each year the library benefits from the gate of around five hundred attendees.